Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Introduction

 Cryoscope is designed to undertake a time-domain survey that is unparalleled in volumetric mapping speed in the infrared bands (see Figure~\ref{fig:vspeed}).
-Cryoscope's volumetric mapping speed exceeds the speed of the reddest optical filter, y-band, of the Rubin Observatory by a factor of 1.4.
-Cryoscope's speed is $48\times$ faster than reference surveys with the {\it Roman Observatory} beyond 2\,$\mu$m \citep[e.g., Galactic bulge time domain survey,][]{GBTDS}.
-For the full-scale Cryoscope, the 1.2\,m aperture combined with the dark Concordia sky, yields a $5\sigma$ depth of 24.1\,mag AB achieved in 1\,hr (its fifth-scale prototype, the Pathfinder, yields a depth of 20.2\,mag in the same time).
-Cryoscope's 49.6\,deg$^2$ field-of-view (see Figure~\ref{fig:fov}) is $5\times$\ larger than Rubin's and $200\times$ larger than {\it Roman}'s.
+Cryoscope's volumetric mapping speed exceeds the speed of the reddest optical filter, $y$-band, of the Rubin Observatory by a factor of 1.4.
+Cryoscope's speed is $48\times$ faster than reference surveys with the \emph{Roman Observatory} (e.g., considering the reddest wavelength coverage in the Galactic bulge time domain survey\footnote{\url{https://asd.gsfc.nasa.gov/roman/comm_forum}}).
+For the full-scale Cryoscope, the 1.2{\m} aperture combined with the dark Concordia sky, yields a $5\sigma$ point-source depth of 24.1\,\,mag AB achieved in 1{\hr} (its fifth-scale prototype, the Pathfinder, yields a depth of 20.2\,\,mag in the same time).
+Cryoscope's 49.6{\sqdeg} field-of-view (see Figure~\ref{fig:fov}) is $5\times$\ larger than Rubin's and $200\times$ larger than {\it Roman}'s.
 Furthermore, combining this exquisite infrared sensitivity with the continuous observing season in Antarctica enables a unique search of the southern infrared sky, facilitating a vast array of science cases from characterizing temperate and terrestrial planets to discovering explosive transient events and monitoring their light curves.

 In this paper, we present the technical innovation in \S\ref{sec:technology}, status of the fifth-scale prototype to retire technological risk in \S\ref{sec:pathfinder}, science drivers in \S\ref{sec:science} and conclude with the path forward in \S\ref{sec:summary}.